 How to make your child’s first experience of the opticians less scary

 It’s very important for toddlers and infants to have the best possible vision as much of their ongoing learning and healthy development is intimately connected with having correct eyesight.
 Although all smaller children have regular check-ups on their eyes as a part of their overall developmental checks, these are not as thorough as the screening provided by professional optometrists.
-For this reason, it’s really important to get your child along to the high street optician at an early age.
+For this reason, it’s really important to get your child along to the local optician at an early age.

 Eye tests for toddlers